Skip to Content

 • Homosexuality is legal in Iceland.
 Iceland is very gay friendly and you're unlikely to ever encounter any problems holding hands, even in rural areas!

-• Avoid excess drinking as you're a much easier target when obviously intoxicated.
+• Avoid excess drinking as you're a much easier target when intoxicated.

 • Don't wear valuables in public.
 Pickpockets are everywhere and the more bling flashing, the higher chance you have of becoming a target.
 Keep your valuables locked away in your hotel.